Minnesota vs. Bowling Green NCAA Football Odds, Plays and Insights | September 25, 2021

-The Bowling Green Falcons (1-2) are facing tough odds as 31-point underdogs heading into their matchup on Saturday, September 25, 2021 against the Minnesota Golden Gophers (2-1).
-A 50.5-point over/under is set for the game.
+The Bowling Green Falcons (1-2) are overwhelming 31-point underdogs on Saturday, September 25, 2021 against the Minnesota Golden Gophers (2-1).
+The over/under is set at 51 for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.